Profitbase/Episode-Docs/articles/flow/key-concepts.md

 ## Tenants

-A tenant serves as the foundation for a client account, encompassing a subscription plan, user management, and associated billing information.
+A tenant serves as the foundation for a client account, encompassing a subscription plan, user management, API keys, and associated billing information.
 Based on the  the subscription plan, the tenant has access to defined set of resources like CPU, networking, and memory.
 While typically a company corresponds to a single tenant, it's entirely feasible for a company to create multiple tenants, each of which is billed separately.

 ## Workspaces